AdguardTeam/AdGuardDNS/doc/development.md

 DNSCrypt is a bit trickier.
 You need to open `dnscrypt.yml` and use values from there to generate an SDNS stamp on <https://dnscrypt.info/stamps>.

+ >  [!NOTE]
-**NOTE:**  The example below is for a test configuration that won't work for you.
+ >  The example below is for a test configuration that won't work for you.

 ```sh
 dnslookup example.org sdns://AQcAAAAAAAAADjEyNy4wLjAuMTo1NDQzIAbKgP3dmXybr1DaKIFgKjsc8zSFX4rgT_hFgymSq6w1FzIuZG5zY3J5cHQtY2VydC50ZXN0ZG5z